Christian Heritage School (Tyler, Texas): Academics

 CHS has a college preparatory, Christian-centered education.
 CHS adheres to the Principle Approach education model which their teachers are trained in through ongoing teacher training events, or from the Teachers of the Nations programs run by Youth With A Mission.
 The standards for admission are somewhat high, as students applying must score at least one grade level on a standardized admission test which is administered prior to being accepted.

 Most teachers are from other parts of the country and the world, and as part of becoming full-fledged internationally practiced teachers are not paid for their teaching duties.
 They rely on donations from school benefactors or sponsors affiliated with YWAM for income.
 Despite this arrangement, many teachers stay at CHS if they find steady income and continue to teach for many years.

 Athletics

-High school sports include Men's Soccer, Women's Volleyball, Men's and Women's Cross Country, Men's and Women's basketball, Men's and Women' Track and Field, and Men's and Women's Tennis.
+High school sports include Men's Soccer, Women's Volleyball, Men's and Women's Cross Country, Men's and Women's basketball, Men's and Women's Track and Field, and Men's and Women's Tennis.

-The Men's soccer team has been playing for 25 years and have won more than a dozen Conference Championships, six State Championships, and three Private School National Titles.
+The Men's soccer team has been playing for 25 years and have won more than a dozen conference championships, six state championships, and three private school national titles.